JdeGuise/TO-Python-Scripts/README.md

-# Python-Scripts
+# TechOps Python scripts

-My final dumping place for all of the Python scripts I write with TechOps experience.
+Small repo for a log parsing script written in python